stuartpb/metapoint.io/README.md

 metapoint.io
 ============

+## This project is currently on hold

+Work on the metapoint.io project has been suspended in favor of working with http://wikidata.org

+## What this is

 This is the code powering http://metapoint.io

 This readme notes what things are required to get the site running.
 It's not like this is supposed to be done by a wide range of people with no prior experience, so it's not going to give a step-by-step procedure.
 I'm assuming that I'm the one reading it, because something is going on and I don't remember what I'm supposed to do.